Zouizoui78/python-bundler/README.md

 There are three cases:

 - If `app/main.py` exists, it is executed.
-- If `app/main.py` does not exist and no CLI argument is provided, the launcher simply calls the interpreter's `main` function.
-If running the console launcher, you will simply get a python prompt.
+- If `app/main.py` does not exist, the launcher calls the interpreter's `main` function.
+If running the console launcher, you will get a Python prompt.
-- If `app/main.py` does not exist and a CLI argument is provided, it is used as the path to a script to execute.

 ## Dependencies